-Jarrod’s next album, Ready The Horses, which received a major label release in the UK was another step forward for the artist.
-Where The Lonesome Traveler was rich with folksy storytelling and largely acoustic instrumentation, Ready The Horses dives head-first into the whiskey-soaked worlds of soul and junkyard blues.
-It’s louder, electrified and at times, even menacing.
+Jarrod’s new album, Ready The Horses, which received a major label release in the UK is another step forward for the artist.
+Where The Lonesome Traveler was rich with folksy storytelling and largely acoustic instrumentation, Ready The Horses dives head-first into the whiskey-soaked worlds of soul and junkyard blues, while retaining Dickenson’s knack for telling a captivating story.
+It’s louder and electrified with an intensity that can’t be denied.
+Recorded live straight to 2” tape in a studio on the southeast coast of England, Ready The Horses is filled with punchy horns and big Hammond organ swells, infectious melodies and most importantly, incredibly well-crafted songs.
 The album has a sense of urgency and potency that grips the listener from the get-go, straps them in and takes them on a journey.

 "His songs carry an independent spirit and grit... a hard-bitten, yet romantic eye that seems bred into Lone Star Songwriters" -Q Magazine

-"A smokey-toned Texan with a smooth line in Americana-Soul... already a big favourite at Radio 2" -Uncut Magazine
+"A smokey-toned Texan with a smooth line in Country-Soul..." -Uncut Magazine

 "A slice of pure, unadulterated white boy soul... watch out for this guy" -Acoustic Magazine